cindent

 and then .

-repeat for additional paragraphsctrl-p
+to repeat for additional paragraphsctrl-p

 pluginI often run into a stale file list in ctrl-p.
 Use F5 to refresh